keventmesh/ai-demo/services/prediction-service/README.md

 # Prediction service

 This service:
-- Receives a `com.knative.dev.minio.event` event
+- Receives a `eventmesh.ai-demo.storage` event
 - Downloads the image from Minio
 - Sends the image to the KServe inference service
-- Replies with the prediction result as a `com.knative.dev.prediction.event` event
+- Replies with the prediction result as a `eventmesh.ai-demo.prediction` event

 This image is published at `quay.io/kevent-mesh/ai-demo-prediction-service`.